plumber-cd/runtainer/runtainer.md

                         	But it does print messages to StdErr.
                         	Enabling quiet mode will redirect all messages to the info logger.
                         	If --log mode was not enabled - these messages will be discarded.
-  -i, --stdin           Redirect host StdIn to the container (default true) -t, --tty             Enable TTY, disable if piping something to stdin (default true)
+  -s, --stdin           Redirect host StdIn to the container (default true) -t, --tty             Enable TTY, disable if piping something to stdin (default true)
 ```